mdoege/Py1620/README.md

 ![Py1620](py1620.png "Power of Two output in IBM 1403 font")

 The program is loaded from the CMEM file.
-Computing 2**9999 takes about 45 seconds on a PC, so this particular program is about 27x as fast as on a real IBM 1620.
+Computing 2**9999 takes about 35 seconds on a PC, so this particular program is about 35x as fast in Py1620 as on a real IBM 1620.

 Overbars for the flag bit are printed using Unicode combining characters and may not look good (e.g. be shifted horizontally) with some fonts.